EthanKowatsch/CIS-1300-Course-Work/assignments/a2_ai_assistant/README.md

 # Assignment 2 — AI Assistant

 ## Overview
 This assignment builds on basic C programming concepts to create a simple command-line AI assistant called **Gryphon.AI**.
 The focus is on managing internal state, processing user commands, implementing input validation, and using conditionals and switch statements effectively.
-Peer programming and AI-assisted code review are also incorporated to encourage good coding practices and critical thinking.
+Peer programming and AI-assisted code review are also incorporated for the final .c file version, to encourage good coding practices and critical thinking.

 ## Topics Learned
 - Variable declaration and initialization (`int`, `float`, `char`)